-Sonali is a passionate and accomplished disciple of Bharatanatyam and one of the emerging artists of the younger generation based outside of India.
+Sonali is a passionate and accomplished disciple of Bharatanatyam and one of the more visible artists of the younger generation based outside of India.
 She is a student of the renowned Professor C.V.
 Chandrasekhar of Chennai, India. and also receives training from Smt.
 Bragha Bessell, known for the art of abhinaya (expression).
-Sonali's initial training was under Smt Thejeswini Raj.
-Noted for her clear and clean technique as well as eloquent abhinaya, Sonali has presented solo and group Bharatanatyam at major dance festivals and venues in the US and abroad, including the United Nations, Toronto International Dance Festival, the Downtown Dance Festival in NYC, the DanceNow Festival in NYC, the Asian American Dance Festival in San Francisco, CA and the Chennai Music and Dance Festival and Natyanjali Festivals in India.
+Sonali is currently under the mentorship of Maya Kulkarni to create and explore new and personal works.
+She has received notable reviews in the New York Times, Financial Times, and The NJ Star Ledger.
+Noted for her clear and clean technique as well as eloquent abhinaya, Sonali has presented solo and group Bharatanatyam at major dance festivals and venues in the US and abroad, including the United Nations, The Music Academy Madras, Toronto International Dance Festival, the Downtown Dance Festival in NYC, the Erasing Borders Festival of Indian Dance in NYC, the Asian American Dance Festival in San Francisco, CA, colleges and universities around the US, and the many venues during the Chennai Music and Dance Festival.